ericholscher/django-testing-docs/fixtures.rst

 This post will cover fixtures.
 Fixtures are how you create a state for your database in your tests.
-This will be my first post in the comparison between Unit tests and Doc tests.
+This will be my first post in the comparison between unit tests and doc tests.
 I will focus on fixtures, but some other differences between the two may become relevant throughout the post, and I will address them in turn.